blegas78/autoSplitters/README.md

 2. Open LiveSplit, and open your layout if not open.
 3. Right-click Live-Split, and choose "Edit Layout..."
 4. Click on the "+" button, then choose Control->Video AutoSplitter  (this item will be hidden, and not mess up anything visually in your layout)
 5. Click on "Layout Settings".
-Navigate to the tab titled "Video Auto Splitter"
+Navigate to the tab titled "Video Auto Splitter."
 6. Under "Settings" ensure that "Capture Device" represents what is set in OBS-VirtualCam's "Target Camera".
-For me, it is "OBS-Camera".
+For me, it is "OBS-Camera."
-7. Still in "Settings", set the "Game Profile" to the appropriate ".vas" file (hzd.vas or tlou2.vas)
+7. Still in "Settings", set the "Game Profile" to the appropriate ".vas" file (hzd.vas or tlou2.vas).
 8. Click on the "Scan Region" tab and ensure that X=0, Y=0, Width=1920, and Height=1080.
-If your game is running, with OBS and VirtualCam running, you should see a preview with funny colors in this tab.
+If your game is running, with OBS and VirtualCam running, you should see a live preview of your game with funny colors in this tab.
 9. Click on OK, then OK again.
 10. At this stage your timer is still probably checking against Real Time Attack (RTA) instead of the loadless IGT.
-Right-click on LiveSplit again, then select Compare Against->Game Time
+Right-click on LiveSplit again, then select Compare Against->Game Time.
 11. Save your layout

 #### PS4 Settings

 These load removers are based on reading the HUD in particular places.
 The PS4 has the ability to change how the HUD is rendered based on system settings.
-In order ensure that the HUD is in the correct spot, you will need to set the HUD to the largest setting.
+In order to ensure that the HUD is in the correct spot, you will need to set the HUD to the largest setting.

-1. In the PS4's home screen, navigate to "Settings"
+1. In the PS4's home screen, navigate to "Settings."
-2. Go to "Sound and Screen"
+2. Go to "Sound and Screen."
-3. Select "Display Area Settings"
+3. Select "Display Area Settings."
-4. Enlarge the setting to the maximum setting, until "Enlarge" becomes greyed
+4. Enlarge the setting to the maximum setting, until "Enlarge" becomes greyed.

 ## Testing

 With all of the above up and running and showing IGT,  try to start the timer then invoke a load.

-1. In HZD, simply perform a fast-travel
+1. In HZD, simply perform a fast-travel.
-2. In TLOU2, you will need to find a section where you can skip a cutscene.
+2. In TLOU2, you will need to find a section where you can perform a cutscene skip.
 Starting or loading a game from the main menu will NOT pause the timer.

 ## Troubleshooting

+I will build this section more and more as people run into issues with setup.
+Please contact me if you have issues with setup, installation, or if you have inconsistencies in load times.

-## Settings
+## My Settings

 The following is a set of my video settings.
 If you have trouble with the efficacy of load time removal, you may check to ensure that your settings match mine:

 #### PS4

+I am on a normal PS4 with an HDD.
+That shouldn't matter as long as your video settings are similar.

-Under: Settings->Sound and Screen->Video Output Settings->Video Output Information
+Under: Settings->Sound and Screen->Video Output Settings->Video Output Information:

  - Resolution: 1920 x 1080 - 60Hz
  - Color Format: RGB
  - HDR: Disabled or Not Supported